Timeframe picker

 (by 30d | 7d | 1d)

-The NQL query considers three hundred and sixty-five 1-day time buckets.
+The NQL query takes into account three hundred and sixty-five 1-day time buckets.
 The amount of data that the last 30-day bucket contains depends on the time that the user loads the dashboard.
 This means that for the last 365 days, the user can see anywhere from 364 days of data to 364 days 23 hours 59 minutes of data.

 The start of the day is defined by the timezone that the server is located in.